lsc4ss-s22/final-project-crypto/README.md

-# __The evolution of spillovers between cryptocurrencies and conventional currencies: the complexity and dynamism of cross-market interaction__
+# __The Evolution of Spillovers Between Cryptocurrencies and Conventional Currencies: The Complexity and Dynamism of Cross-Market Interaction__

 This is the GitHub repository for the final project of MACS 30123 Large Scale Computing.